Chapter 03: Hunting Fundamentals

 "If you can outrace the crabs, Rowan."
 Ty responded with a laugh, leaving Jhun to ponder her meaning.

-Jhun found it hard to enjoy stage three, the game, on the unforgiving playing field of Komo Island.
-The brush was woody, dense, unforgiving of dulling blades and poorly wrapped leggings.
+The third stage of the hunt—the game—was the toughest yet.
+Komo Island's brush was woody, dense, unforgiving of dulling blades and poorly wrapped leggings.
 The trees offered little shade, their canopies already lost to the forest floor as leaf litter.
 The air itself weighed heavy on them, filled with the unending symphony of buzzing, chirping, and birdsong that dogged the party as they trekked south.
-Jhun loosed his thoughts, working only to make it through the withered brush, through the hot sun.
+Jhun loosed his thoughts, working only to trudge through the withered brush, through the hot sun.

 "It's a shame your friend Onawa didn't want to join us."
 Rowan walked alongside Alex, thirty paces ahead.